mattnguyen1/DiscordBot/README.md

 # To Do:

 - Finish imgflip meme generator
-- Make http://i.imgur.com/9JWyIBz.png into a response to Kappa
 - Create an option to use an auth.json instead of heroku env vars
 - Add join/leave server command
 - Add help command